sa2blv/Reflector-/README.md

   large deployments
 - **HTTP `/status` endpoint** — JSON status with trunk state, active talkers, satellite connections, and static configuration
-- **MQTT publishing** — real-time event-driven updates (talker, client, trunk state, receiver signal levels) to an external MQTT broker, plus configurable periodic full status dumps
-- SvxLink client nodes are **unmodified** — they connect to their local reflector as normal and are unaware of the trunk

 ---